 Not just worldwide, but different states have other names for the same beverage.

 Some famous names of red-eye coffee or its variants are:

 - Shot in the dark: A famous name recognized in the pacific northwest.
 Pacific Northwest is a geographical region covering the northwest corner of the United States and the southern part of Canada.
 Northern California, Oregon, western Montana lie in this region.
 ‘Black-eye coffee’ is referred to as ‘double shots in the dark.’

 - Train wreck: Specifically in Northern California.

-- Oil spill: Ulysses, Kansas (The US)
+- Oil spill-sludge cup Ulysses, Kansas (The US)

-- Mondo: Northern, the eastern coast
+- Mondo: Northern, east coast

 It’s always fun trying new drinks but with the amount of caffeine in these make sure to do so in moderation.